jzonthemtn/berlin-buzzwords-2021/README.md

 ./data/query-sort-by-classification.sh localhost tmdb christmas
 ```

-The command above searches for movies matching the `Family` genre and sorts them by the `classification_christmas` field.
-This gives us a list of family movies with Christmas movies returned first.
+The command above searches for movies matching the `Family` genre and sorts them by the value in the `classification_christmas` field.
+This gives a list of search results which are family movies with Christmas movies returned first.
 "Jingle all the Way" will be returned much earlier in the search results than "Space Jam."

 ### Model Training

-The `nli` directory contains files needed to fine-tune a NLI model on BERT using the MNLI dataset.
+The `nli-training` directory contains files needed to fine-tune an NLI model on BERT using the MNLI dataset.
 If you want to change the parameters of the training modify the `train.sh` script.
-Change to the `nli` directory and run `build.sh` to build the image.
+Change to the `nli-training` directory and run `build.sh` to build the image.
 Now run the docker image to start training using the `run.sh` script.
 Model artifacts will be written to `./models/`.

+To use the model, modify `zero-shot-classifier/classifier.py` an change the name of the model to point to the directory containing the trained model.